HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - void: 🖐️ used
   - yield: 👂 heard
   - await: 🖐️ used
-  - template literal
+  - template literal: 🎓 known
   - strict mode: 🖐️ used
-  - delete
+  - delete: 🎓 known
-  - in
+  - in: 🎓 known
   - super: 🖐️ used
-  - Symbol
+  - Symbol: 👂 heard
   - Reflect
 - Statements
   - if: 🖐️ used